Barandis/kessel/docsrc/parsers/pipe.md

 #### Throws

-* Throws an error if the last argument is not a non-parser function.
+* Throws an error if the last argument is not a non-parser function or a string.
+* Throws an error if the second-to-last argument is not a non-parser function if the last argument is a string.
 * Throws an error if any other argument is not a parser.

 #### See Also